Vertical launching system: Other platforms

 Transporter erector launchers are wheeled or tracked land vehicles for the launch of surface-to-air and surface-to-surface missiles.
 In most systems the missiles are transported in a horizontal out-of-battery configuration: in order to fire, the vehicle must stop and the transport/launch tube must be raised to the vertical before firing.

 BAE Systems has filed patents relating to the use of Vertical Launch missiles from modified passenger aircraft.

-Systems in use by nations
+Systems in use by states

 NATO

 In 2021, the Centre for Military Studies published the total number of VLS cells in use with fourteen NATO navies.
 The results are displayed below.

-Note: The above table does not include NATO navies which do not possess vertical launching systems, namely Albania, Bulgaria, Croatia, Estonia, Iceland, Latvia, Lithuania, North Macedonia, Poland, Romania and Slovenia.
+Note: The above table does not include NATO navies which do not possess vertical launching systems, namely Albania, Croatia, Estonia, Iceland, Latvia, Lithuania, North Macedonia, Poland, Romania and Slovenia.